 In El Salvador, Guatemala, and Honduras, extreme violence destroys lives.
 Drug traffickers, organized crime, and armed gangs contribute to the region's corruption and violence.

-Nearly one in three residents in North Central America are currently in desperate need of assistance.
-However, despite the UN announcing its initial preparations for humanitarian intervention in El Salvador, Guatemala, and Honduras in 2021, the crisis still needed to be taken seriously.
+Nearly one in three residents of North Central America is currently in desperate need of assistance.
+However, despite the UN announcing its initial preparations for humanitarian intervention in El Salvador, Guatemala, and Honduras in 2021, the crisis still must be taken seriously.

 One of the most underfunded crises globally in 2022, only 27% of the financing needed in El Salvador was contributed by international donors.